Insurers to make customers pay if Italy defaults

 "The thinking is that in terms of underlying macro fundamentals, Italy actually looks quite good."

-The industry has still been trimming its exposure to Italian government debt as a precaution, with Zurich Financial Services ZURN.VX, Munich Re (MUVGn.DE) and Phoenix Life (PHNX.L) between them offloading almost 4 billion euros of the bonds during the third quarter.
+The industry has still been trimming its exposure to Italian government debt as a precaution, with Zurich Financial Services, Munich Re and Phoenix Life between them offloading almost 4 billion euros of the bonds during the third quarter.

 But insurers are constrained from making more radical disposals because most hold Italian sovereign debt to fund payments to local policyholders, and have no substitute to fall back on.

-This is particularly true of domestic Italian insurers, led by Generali (GASI.MI), where much of the sector's Italian sovereign exposure is concentrated.
+This is particularly true of domestic Italian insurers, led by Generali, where much of the sector's Italian sovereign exposure is concentrated.

-In the event of an Italian default, the industry's main line of defence would therefore be a temporary relaxation of solvency rules by accommodating regulators, analysts say.
+In the event of an Italian default, the industry's main line of defense would therefore be a temporary relaxation of solvency rules by accommodating regulators, analysts say.

 BOND BUYERS NEEDED